 "I love watching things grow.
 But all too often confusing messages that have filtered down through generations of well-meaning adults get in the way of plain old common sense.
-I find myself trying to bend the plants and the children to suit my needs, often distorting their natural shape, twisting and bending them, destroying the very essence of liveliness within them....
+I find myself trying to bend the plants and the children to suit my needs, often distorting their natural shape, twisting and bending them, the very essence of liveliness within them...."

 Beverley Paine began home educating her children, now young adults, in 1985.
 She’s an active member of the Australian home education movement.
 As an author she’s published several homeschooling books and writes fiction for children and young adults.
 Her other passions include permaculture, alternative technology, and web design.
 Visit her Homeschool Australia website at www.homeschoolaustralia.com.